Skip to content

 export default { getAll }

+Let's now modify our application so that the application state is initialized with tasks fetched from the server.
 We'll change the initialization of the state in taskReducer.js, so that by default there are no tasks:

 const taskSlice = createSlice({